-The problem with having only a Contact Us page, Sign Up for a Demo page, or a Request a Quote page is that they only appeal to people at the absolute tail-end of their sales process or buyer’s journey (Decision stage).
-This means that 70%-80% of their mind is already made up, and they are finally ready to talk to with someone from your company.
+The problem with having only a Contact Us page, a Sign Up for a Demo page, or a Request a Quote page is that they only appeal to people at the absolute tail-end of their sales process or buyer’s journey (Decision stage).
+This means that 70%-80% of their mind is already made up, and they are finally ready to talk to someone from your company.

 Prospects know that when they fill out a form, minutes later, they will be contacted by sales.
 So they don’t do that early on in their buyer’s journey.
 In the early stages of their buyer’s journey (Awareness stage), they are looking for educational content that helps them solve their problem.